cigroup-ol/windml/doc/index.rst

 Contributors
 ------------

-The windML framework is developed by the `Computational Intelligence Group <http://www.ci.uni-oldenburg.de/>`_ of the University in Oldenburg.
-The contributors are Oliver Kramer, Fabian Gieseke, Justin P. Heinermann, Jendrik Poloczek, Nils A. Treiber.
-For questions and feedback contact us via `email <ci@uni-oldenburg.de>`_.
+The windML framework has initially been developed by the `Computational Intelligence Group <http://www.ci.uni-oldenburg.de/>`_ of the University in Oldenburg.
+The contributors are Fabian Gieseke, Justin P. Heinermann, Oliver Kramer, Jendrik Poloczek, Nils A. Treiber.
+For questions and feedback contact us via `email <oliver.kramer@uni-oldenburg.de>`_.

 ..
 [1] Travis E. Oliphant (2007).
 Python for Scientific Computing.
 Computing in Science & Engineering 9, IEEE Soc.
 ..
 [2] Hunter, J.  D. (2007).
 Matplotlib: A 2D graphics environment.
 Computing In Science & Engineering 9, IEEE Soc., pp. 90-95
+..
+[3] Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011.